hannesmoehring/dlhm_prod/README.md

 ## ⚙️ Setup

 1. **Download & Unpack**
    First, download and unpack the provided project folder.
+When unpacked, the project might be out of date and `git pull` has to be called.

 2. **Install Requirements**